rust-lang/blog.rust-lang.org/content/inside-rust/program-management-update-2026-06.md

 ## Program management — meetings

 We started attending the Types meetings.
-The topic is something neither of us are deeply familiar with, but the team was extremely welcoming, and kept stressing that we ask questions any time we don't follow something.
-To understand the recent topics, they pointed us to the [Well-formedness article on the Rust Compiler Development Guide page](https://rustc-dev-guide.rust-lang.org/analysis/well-formed.html).
+The topic is something neither of us are deeply familiar with, but the team was extremely welcoming, and kept stressing that we ask questions any time we can't follow something.
+To help us better understand recent topics, they pointed us to the [Well-formedness article on the Rust Compiler Development Guide page](https://rustc-dev-guide.rust-lang.org/analysis/well-formed.html).

-The Rustdoc team wanted to consider having a virtual face-to-face meeting in place of the async ones they'd been having over Zulip.
+The Rustdoc team considered having virtual face-to-face meetings in place of the async ones they've been having over Zulip.
 We joined, and minuted the meeting, but the team decided to stick with async for now.
-They did raise an interest in doing something akin to the Language Design meetings — and they would appreciate PM presence there.
+They did raise an interest in doing something akin to the Language Design meetings — and they would appreciate a PM presence there.

 Finally, the Types team started a [library trait evolution experiment](https://rust-lang.github.io/rust-project-goals/2026/library-trait-evolution-experiment.html) to explore designs for evolving the standard library types (e.g. [supertrait auto-impl](https://rust-lang.github.io/rust-project-goals/2026/supertrait-auto-impl.html), [`Sized` hierarchy](https://rust-lang.github.io/rust-project-goals/2026/scalable-vectors.html), and [immobile types](https://rust-lang.github.io/rust-project-goals/2026/move-trait.html)).
 There is a [Zulip channel](https://rust-lang.zulipchat.com/#narrow/channel/612373-t-lang.2Flibrary-trait-evolution) for discussion, and a [recurring meeting](https://github.com/rust-lang/calendar/pull/123) we set up.